sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 mcmctree mcmctree-outBV.ctl
 ```

 This will start `MCMCree`.
-As soon as it starts, you will several `tmp*` files: these are
+As soon as it starts, you will see that several `tmp*` files will be generated: these are
 the files that `MCMCtree` is preparing for `BASEML`.
 Once these files are ready, `MCMCtree`
 will call `BASEML` so it estimates the gradient and the Hessian.
-Once this analysis has finished,
+Once `BASEML` finishes,
-you will see that you have a file called `out.BV` in this directory.
+you will see that you have a new output file called `out.BV`.
 Part of this file will look
 similar to the following (i.e., `[...]` indicates that the row continues):

 ```